 The handles are also padded with a soft rubber foam that offers secure and comfortable grips during a prolonged workout.

-There are no contact heart rate sensors on handlebars and neither is the bike telemetry enable.
+There are no contact heart rate sensors on handlebars and neither is the bike telemetry enabled.
 In other words, the bike doesn’t have a heart rate function.

 The pedals on this bike are pretty much consistent with the ones on most air resistance upright bikes.
 They are anti-skid designed with adjustable safety straps that ensure the feet are in place, nice and secure.